 Post-war Soviet censorship and ignorance is partly to blame.
 Denial is the main reason.

-Ultimately, obfuscated Ukrainian history has created modern Lviv, city of (un)memory.
+Obfuscated Ukrainian history has created modern Lviv, city of (un)memory.

-Nationalist memorials and florid memorial spaces such as the "Memorial of the Heavenly Company Heroes" for 100 armed protestors (Maidan, 2014) are cropping up everywhere.
+Nationalist memorials and florid memorial spaces such as "The Memorial of the Heavenly Company Heroes" are cropping up everywhere.

 When the ghetto was created, 500 years of Jewish culture and history in Lviv ended, but the brutality did not end with Lviv's Jews.